 IV.
 PROCEDURES FOR PERIODIC EVALUATION OF A CENTER OR INSTITUTE

-Each center or institute will be formally evaluated in the fifth year from the date of its charter or charter renewal.
+The formal evaluation of each center or institute will begin in the fifth year from the date of its charter or charter renewal and conclude at least four months before the expiration of the center’s charter.

 The review committee shall be constituted as follows:

-The associate vice president for research (who convenes the committee)
+The appropriate administrator (who convenes the committee);

-Two faculty members with relevant expertise appointed by the Academic Senate,
+Two faculty members with relevant expertise appointed by the Academic Senate;

-One member appointed by the dean of each college/library involved in the center or institute,
+One member appointed by the dean of each college/library involved in the center or institute;

-One member appointed by the Foundation,
+One member appointed by UARSC;

-One or more community members, when appropriate, to be named by the president or designee
+One or more community members, when appropriate, to be named by the President or President’s designee;

-An external reviewer from the academic community chosen in accordance with the Academic Senate policy on academic program review, when appropriate
+An external reviewer from the academic community chosen in accordance with the Academic Senate policy on academic program review, when appropriate.

-Current members of the center or institute may not serve on this review committee.
+Current members of the center or institute may not serve on the review committee.

-The director shall prepare a self-study covering the center or institute's mission and history, resources, staff, research, scholarly and creative activities, and administration.
-The review committee will examine the self-study, as well as annual reports for the period under review, conduct interviews with the director, and may also interview the advisory board, affiliated faculty, or other individuals associated with the center or institute.
+The director shall prepare, sign, date, and submit to the appropriate administrator a self-study covering the center or institute's mission and history, resources, staff, research, scholarly and creative activities, and administration.
+The review committee will examine the self-study and annual reports for the period under review and conduct interviews with the director of the center or institute.
+The review committee may also interview the advisory board, affiliated faculty, and/or other individuals associated with the center or institute.
 The review committee will tour the physical facilities of the center or institute.

 The review committee's evaluation shall examine and report findings on the academic, financial, legal, and administrative viability of the center or institute.
 Particular attention shall be paid to how well the center or institute is fulfilling its charter.
-The review shall also examine the university's performance in terms of facilitating the ongoing operation of the center or institute.
+The review shall also examine the University's performance in terms of facilitating the ongoing operation of the center or institute.

-The review committee's report of the findings, conclusions, and recommendations shall be discussed with the director and then submitted to the provost.
+The review committee's report of the findings, conclusions, and recommendations shall be discussed with the director.
+The committee’s final report will be signed and dated by the committee chair and submitted to the Provost.
 The recommendations will also be reported to the Academic Senate.
-Upon consideration of the results of the review materials, the provost shall make recommendations for action to the president.
+Upon consideration of the results of the review materials, the Provost shall make recommendations for action to the President.
 Recommended actions may include charter renewal (including continuation, reorganization, or changes in scope and focus), discontinuance of the center or institute, or other appropriate actions, such as reorganization.
+A final decision on the recommendation is determined by the President.

-Unless a center or institute's charter/renewal is formally renewed by the president following the evaluation process outlined above, the center or institute will cease to exist no later than June 30 of the sixth year following its establishment or most recent renewal.
-Upon termination, its resources will revert to the provost for appropriate disposition.
+Unless a center or institute's charter is formally renewed by the President following the evaluation process outlined above, the center or institute will cease to exist no later than June 30 of the sixth year following its establishment or most recent renewal.
+Upon termination, its resources will revert to the Provost for appropriate disposition.
 Donors' wishes shall be taken into account if donated resources are involved.
 Notwithstanding a specified termination date, a center or institute may be dissolved at any time through the evaluation process.
-In the event that a center's or institute's operation should become inimical to the interests of the University, the president, after appropriate consultation, may terminate it at any time.
+In the event that a center's or institute's operation should become inimical to the interests of the University, the President, after appropriate consultation, may terminate it at any time.

+V. Reporting of Centers and Institutes to the Chancellor’s Office

+The campus will make available to the Office of the Chancellor a list of all CSUSM centers, institutes, and similar entities that meet the definition of a reportable entity under this policy, including the name and purpose of each entity.
+The list is to be updated annually.